What are the qualifications of the JFF grants?

 What is JIFLA and how can they help me?

-- We have partnered with the Jewish Interest Free Loan of Atlanta (JIFLA) who has agreed to work with applicants to receive an interest-free loan up to $5,000.
+- We partner with the Jewish Interest Free Loan of Atlanta (JIFLA) who has agreed to work with applicants to receive an interest-free loan of up to $7,500.
 JIFLA will select their own applicants to receive this grant - JFF is not involved in this process.
-If you are interested in applying for this loan, click here for more information and to see their financial qualification information.
+If you live in Atlanta and are interested in applying for this loan, click here for more information and to see their financial qualification information.

 Additional Questions?
 Feel free to contact Elana Frank